 - ✓ Integrated backlit control panel looks and feels premium

-- ✓ Best cable management of any gaming desk we've evaluated
+- ✓ Best cable management of any gaming desk evaluated

 Cons